shenqixiaojiang/APE-GAN/README.md

 For example:

+To train a model with cifar10:

     $ python main.py --epoch=5 --dataset=cifar10 --input_height=32 --output_height=32 --train=True --adversarial_path=./data/cifarAdv.npy --ground_truth_path=./data/cifarGt.npy

+To test with an existing model on the cifar10:

+    $ python main.py --dataset=cifar10 --input_height=32 --output_height=32 --test_path=advCifar-samples.npy  --save_path=resAPE-GAN_cifar.npy

 It is noteworthy that the adversarial samples cannot be saved in the form of picture, since discretizing the values